 Sometimes this means a one-time sign-up, but ongoing sources of goodies also exist, letting you browse whenever you have a minute.
 You might not even have to do the browsing, because reputable freebie bloggers will do the filtering for you.

-Depending on where you live The Freecycle Network can mean a constant stream of fabulous freebie opportunities or a sluggish trickle of “meh”-ness.
+Depending on where you live, The Freecycle Network can mean a constant stream of fabulous freebie opportunities or a sluggish trickle of “meh”-ness.
 After all, people in wealthy areas have more to give than folks in less affluent communities.
-Another variable: Freecycle groups are not always very well organized.
+Another variable: Freecycle groups are not always very well-organized.

-But, given that Freecycle is a volunteer organization, it’s a little hard to complain.
+But, given that Freecycle is a volunteer organization, it’s hard to complain.
 Besides, when it works it’s fabulous.
 A relative has picked up furniture, children’s clothing and other goodies.
 When I lived in Seattle, I received canning jars and tree fruit.